- Tiny living can be the motivation you need to cut down costs and even pay down massive amounts of debt.

 “We are not saving any money yet.
 We pay way more than we did renting a 1,600-square-foot house at $1,100,” said Wolford.
 His monthly cost includes his lot rent, trailer payment and a $500 minimum credit card payment, which he amassed while building his tiny home.

-On the flip side, “however, the equity of the tiny house is probably $30,000 to $35,000,” he said.
+“However, the equity of the tiny house is probably $30,000 to $35,000,” he said.
 That’s definitely worth adding to the equation.
 Plus, Wolford loved the process of building and living in his tiny home.

 “It was extremely rewarding to research, design and build my house.”
-Now that they’re there, “it’s very comfortable.
+Now that they’re there, “It’s very comfortable.
 We love the freedom we have,” he added.